BTGPactual MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (revokes consent and deletes connection data) and the resource (specific bank).
-It distinguishes from sibling tools by specifying a unique operation: disconnecting a bank and returning a re-connection URL.
+The description clearly states the action (revokes consent and deletes connection data) and the specific resource (bank connection).
+It also mentions the return of an add_connection_url for re-connection, distinguishing this tool from sibling tools like openfinance_list_connections or openfinance_force_sync.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.